SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_DCP.md

 ### Do I need to allow inbound traffic towards my DMS?

-No, only outbound https traffic needs to be allowed.
-When connecting a DataMiner agent to dataminer.services, the Cloud Gateway will set send an https request to dataminer.services with the request to upgrade to a websocket.
-This websocket allows for bidirectional communication without the need to open up the firewall for inbound traffic.
-For more details, see [Cloud connectivity and security](xref:Cloud_connectivity_and_security).
+No, only outbound HTTPS traffic needs to be allowed.
+When a DataMiner Agent is connected to dataminer.services, the Cloud Gateway will send an HTTPS request to dataminer.services with the request to upgrade to a WebSocket.
+This WebSocket allows bidirectional communication without the need to open up the firewall for inbound traffic.

+> [!TIP]
+> For more details, see [Cloud connectivity and security](xref:Cloud_connectivity_and_security).

 ### Will my data be stored in the cloud?

-Unless you use Storage as a Service, all data that is collected and processed by your DataMiner system remains stored in your on-prem databases.
-Some configuration and analytics data is ofloaded or stored in the cloud.
-An exact overview of which data that is stored in the cloud can be found [here](xref:Cloud_data_storage_policies).
+Unless you use Storage as a Service, all data that is collected and processed by your DataMiner System remains stored in your self-hosted databases.
+Some configuration and analytics data is offloaded or stored in the cloud.

+For an exact overview of which data is stored in the cloud, see [Cloud data storage policies](xref:Cloud_data_storage_policies).